holland01/YAQ3R/prog.md

 it generates, in addition to using a grid as opposed to a tree, the results should be a tad more streamlined.
 Once this is finished,

 I can use the glGetError() reports from Firefox to determine whether or not there's more issues happening, which is likely.

+**1/13/2017**

+Thankfully most of this is finished.
+The next thing to take care of is what appears to be some kind of corruption with the texture sampling in the fragment shader.
+Some fragments being rendered appear to be strange "garbage" like artifacts that are somehow embedded in small areas of the texture images when they're projected onto a face.
+While most of the textured face looks correct, this is pretty signifcant and I'm not sure if the problem is due to memory corruption or a graphics driver mishap or just something else which is wrong in the asset loader.

+Either way, I'm going to test this on a different machine to see if there's any parallels there.

+After fixing this, these are the major priorities:

+- Load times
+- Refresh rate and adjusting the framerate accordingly.
+- Eliminating as much GL state change calls as possible.
+Going to probably write a basic wrapper class which holds temporary references of attributes (e.g., previous cull mode, previous blend functions, whether or not face culling was enabled/disabled, etc.) so that a change will only be inflicted if the attribute being changed is to be assigned a different value than what was set before.

+Profiling shows that at least on some hardware the state changes (especially with face culling, for some reason) incurr significant overhead.